 Rock’s Back Pages, a mammoth, pay-per-view “exclusive archive of 50 years of rock ‘n’ roll history,” ranging from articles to audio recordings of interviews, now offers (to paid subscribers, with a few freebies to bait the trap) some of my rockcrit and music journalism from the Early Years of Bitter Struggle.
 My author page is here.

 My Greatest Hits, from my days toiling in the golden ghetto of music journalism, include stories on mainstream (or at least “mainstream cult”) artists such as Laurie Anderson, John Cale, Negativland, Robyn Hitchcock, Hüsker Dü, Kraftwerk, Max Roach, David Lee Roth (God help me), Sonic Youth, Sun Ra, and the incomparable Shriekback (a personal favorite, whom I leapt at the chance to interview).
-As well, I was one of the first white journalists to write, in national outlets like The New York Times, about hip-hop artists, especially turntablists, as avant-gardists (Afrika Bambaataa, De La Soul, Digital Underground, Public Enemy, Grandmaster Flash), and to explore the downtown NYC and New Music scenes of the ’80s and ’90s (John Zorn, Elliott Sharp, Fred Frith, Glenn Branca, Philip Glass, Steve Reich, Zeena Parkins, Sussan Deyhim, Diamanda Galas, Ben Neill, Rhys Chatham, and the unforgettable Sonny Sharrock).
+I was one of the first white journalists to frame hip-hop artists, especially turntablists, as avant-gardists (Afrika Bambaataa, De La Soul, Digital Underground, Public Enemy, Grandmaster Flash).
+As well, I covered the downtown NYC and New Music scenes of the ’80s and ’90s–John Zorn, Elliott Sharp, Fred Frith, Glenn Branca, Philip Glass, Steve Reich, Zeena Parkins, Sussan Deyhim, Shelley Hirsch, Ben Neill, Rhys Chatham, and the unforgettable Sonny Sharrock–when the Lower East Side was still no man’s land for most music critics.